biso-no/BISO-App/README.md

 ## 📄 License

-This project is protected under the [SELECT-A-LICENSE](https://choosealicense.com/licenses) License.
-For more details, refer to the [LICENSE](https://choosealicense.com/licenses/) file.
+This project is protected under the MIT License with Attribution.
+For more details, please refer to the [LICENSE](./LICENSE) file.

 ---

-## 👏 Acknowledgments

-- List any resources, contributors, inspiration, etc. here.

 [**Return**](#Top)